-Calisthenics Victoria has an office in Oakleigh, with a team of committed staff who manage the day to day administration of the sport, volunteers, committees, clubs, coaches, performers and their families, and works with a range of stakeholders outside the sport.
+Calisthenics Victoria has an office in Oakleigh, with a team of committed staff who manage the day to day administration of the sport, volunteers, committees, clubs, coaches, performers and their families, and work with a range of stakeholders outside the sport.

 Calisthenics Victoria Board

-Director of Finance – Shane Bond
+Director of Finance – Wayne Pennell

 ASCA Representative – Julie Fox

 Julie began adjudicating in 1971, became a Level 1 Adjudicator in 1993, the inaugural year of accreditation, and an Advanced Level 2 Adjudicator in 1997.
 She has adjudicated the National Championships on three occasions, has extensive experience in adjudicating at RSSS (since 1976), CVI and many other Victorian and interstate competitions.
 Julie was appointed as an ACF Skills Examiner to Gold Medal level in 1985, and redeveloped the aesthetic and dance sections of the program.
 In 1995, and she was appointed as an inaugural member of the ACF Examiners’ Advisory Board in 2000.